You should find the answer to most questions here.

 Anyone wishing to combine these two features is a prime candidate for our type of holiday.
 We offer a full service in French and German as well as in English on our base and on the telephone.

 We find that our visitors consist of an unusually broad cross-section of people.
-We have visitors with and without children, visitors from all continents, visitors of all ages – in this context, please note that there must be at least one person aged 18 or over in charge of the pulling horse with each caravan.
-We get single families, groups of 3 or 4 families, school classes with their teachers, trades union groups and their group leaders.
+We have visitors with and without children, visitors from all continents, visitors of all ages – in this context, please note that there must be at least 2 people aged 18 or over in charge driving the horse and caravan.
+We welcome couples, single families, groups of 3 or 4 families and small groups of friends.

 What does it cost?

-Our prices vary between high season and low season and on whether you book for short breaks of 4 days or full trips of 1-2 weeks.
-For full price details visit our Horse Caravan Prices Page.
+Our prices vary between high season and low season and for full price details visit our Horse Caravan Prices Page.

 What about telephones, electricity, currency, etc.?